ZHUBIWEI/S2325784-Network-security/README.md

 If do have GPU, we can choose larger `batch_size`, else using smaller one, e.g., 32 or 64, to avoid large memory consumption.

-If you want to try k-fold cross-validation, you can change the 'main_CV' to 'main' and run the above command
+If you want to test different k-fold cross-validation, you can change the variable 'k' in main.py and run the above command Or comment out the k-fold part, you can simply run the AE and VAE models

 ### How to run other anomaly detection methods.
 In order to have a more comfortable and real-time results,